2012–13 Men's FIH Hockey World League

 The 2012–13 Men's FIH Hockey World League was the inaugural season of the men's field hockey national team league series.
 The tournament started in August 2012 in Prague, Czech Republic and finished in January 2014 in New Delhi, India.

-The Semifinals of this competition also served as a qualifier for the 2014 Men's Hockey World Cup as the 6 highest placed teams apart from the host nation and the five continental champions qualified.
+The semifinals of this competition also served as a qualifier for the 2014 Men's Hockey World Cup as the 6 highest-placed teams apart from the host nation and the five continental champions qualified.

-The Netherlands won the tournament's Final round for the first time after defeating New Zealand 7–2 in the final match.
+The Netherlands won the tournament's Final round for the first time after defeating New Zealand 7–2 in the final.
 England won the third place match by defeating Australia 2–1.

 Qualification

 Each national association member of the International Hockey Federation (FIH) had the opportunity to compete in the tournament, and after seeking entries to participate, 62 teams were announced to compete.
 However, for different reasons, the final count of participating teams was 54.

 The 8 teams ranked between 1st and 8th in the FIH World Rankings current at early 2011 received an automatic bye to the Semifinals while the 8 teams ranked between 9th and 16th received an automatic bye to Round 2.
 Those sixteen teams, shown with qualifying rankings, were the following: